Bryce-Soghigian/karpenter-core/designs/extended-resources.md

 ## Motivation

 Users leveraging karpenter have a variety of resource needs for extended resources.
-These range from gpu operator resources like timeslices all the way to hugepages, smart devices etc. Karpenter needs to support
+These range from gpu operator resources like timeslices all the way to hugepages, smart devices etc. Karpenter needs to support requesting compute with specific custom capacity

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of